 Finding a Role for American Philanthropy

 The violent trench warfare during World War I produced devastating humanitarian consequences.
 But the new type of foundation philanthropy that was emerging at the time aimed to tackle “root causes” of big problems — not merely provide charity to alleviate their effects.
-Despite some misgivings that relief work would be more like charity than deep problem-solving, in 1914 the Rockefeller Foundation (RF) nevertheless formed a politically-neutral War Relief Commission in Europe.
+Despite some misgivings that relief work would be more like charity than deep problem-solving, in 1914 the Rockefeller Foundation nevertheless formed a politically-neutral War Relief Commission in Europe.
 Activities ranged from aiding Belgian orphans to funding psychiatrists who were helping soldiers deal with mental stress.

 The American entry into the conflict in 1917 essentially brought the RF commission to a halt, and the American Red Cross took over the lead on relief services.

-With broad experience in disease control throughout the US South, IHB staff began to develop an organized, strategic response to the French medical crisis.John Farley, “Tuberculosis in France (1917-1924),” in To Cast Out Disease.
+With broad experience in disease control throughout the US South, International Health Board staff began to develop an organized, strategic response to the French medical crisis.John Farley, “Tuberculosis in France (1917-1924),” in To Cast Out Disease.
 A History of the International Health Division of the Rockefeller Foundation (1913-1951) (Oxford: Oxford University Press, 2004), 44-58.

 Working with the Red Cross and dozens of local French groups, the American Commission for the Prevention of Tuberculosis in France (hereafter the Commission) carried out its prevention plan into the post-war years.
 The multi-faceted campaign included educational activities for children and adults as well as a network of medical treatment facilities.